-On 30 April 2013, the Board appointed Paolo Marchesini as the manager responsible for preparing the financial statements.
+On 29 April 2016, the Board appointed Paolo Marchesini as the manager responsible for preparing the financial statements.

-Paolo Marchesini is Managing Director of the Company as well as Chief Financial Officer.

-Pursuant to article 21 of the Articles of Association, having heard the opinion of the Board of Statutory Auditors and the Control and Risks Committee, the Board of Directors may appoint one or more senior managers to prepare the financial statements and carry out the related functions required by law.
+Paolo Marchesini is the Managing Director of the Company as well as Chief Financial Officer.
+Pursuant to article 21 of the Articles of Association, after consultation with the Board of Statutory Auditors and the Control and Risks Committee, the Board of Directors may appoint one or more senior managers to prepare the financial statements and carry out the related functions required by law.
 Any employee with several years' administrative or financial experience in large companies may be appointed to this post.

-The manager responsible for preparing the accounting statements, in his capacity as Chief Financial Officer, heads the Company's administrative structure tasked with providing all the accounting documents.
+The manager responsible for preparing the accounting statements, in his capacity as Chief Financial Officer, heads the Company's administrative structure, and is responsible for preparing all the accounting documents.